capellil/IHPCSS_Programming_challenge_2019/README.md

   * SIZE: the size of the grid to use, it must be either "small" or "big".
   * OUTPUT_FILE: optional parameter indicating in which file write the output generated.
 If no file is passed, the output is generated to the standard stream (your console).
 * Run on the compute nodes: ```./submit.sh IMPLEMENTATION SIZE OUTPUT_FILE```
 * Verify the output your program generated: ```./verify.sh FILE_TO_VERIFY```.
-You just need to pass your file; there is no need to pass the reference file because the script will fetched it automatically.
+You just need to pass your file; there is no need to pass the reference file because the script will fetch it automatically.

 ## What kind of optimisations are not allowed? ##